Opposite adjectives

 Here's a set of flashcards and quizzes to practice this grammar topic.Opposite adjectives: examples

-Since we’ve already given you many new words, we’ll just give you a few examples with some of the “negative” adjectives we mentioned above.
+Since we’ve already given you many new words, we’ll just give you a few more examples.

 Questo posto è incredibile!